China, Arab states agree to enhance cooperation during Xi's visit - ExBulletin

 The leaders said they support the creation of a zone free of weapons of mass destruction in the Middle East, in accordance with the Treaty on the Non-Proliferation of Nuclear Weapons, which is the cornerstone of the international non-proliferation regime. nuclear.

 The two sides agreed to strengthen counter-terrorism efforts and reject “double standards” in the fight against terrorism.
 They also agreed to strengthen dialogue among civilizations and oppose Islamophobia in all its forms.
-(ANI)
+(YEARS)

 |